How to prepare your home for winter

 The roof

-When it’s safe to do so, stand back to check your roof and note if there are any visible problems like missing tiles or damaged flashing (the flat, thin pieces of metal).
+When it’s safe to do so, stand back to check your roof and note if there are any visible problems like missing tiles or damaged flashing (the flat, thin pieces of metal that waterproof certain areas of the roof).

 From the inside of your loft, check whether the roof is sagging, if you can see light from outside or any patches of dampness.